ctnodnarb/falling_petals/README.md

 a visualization that was projected onto a building for a Day of the Dead event.
 If you have [ffmpeg](https://ffmpeg.org/) installed and available on your computer's PATH, it can also render each frame to an off-screen buffer (with the desired resolution) and pipe it to ffmpeg to be encoded into a video file.
-A video of its output is available [here](https://youtu.be/SLLWAc764-8).
+A sample video of its output is available on [YouTube](https://youtu.be/ap0XRhDKJp4).

 When the program runs, it will look for a `config.toml` file from which to load various settings.
 If this config file does not exist, it will generate a default one (containing comments explaining